slynch8/10x/README.md

 www.10xeditor.com

+10x is a new IDE/Editor from PureDev Software, written by Stewart Lynch.

 This repository is purely for 10x bug tracking

-10x is a new IDE/Editor from PureDev Software, written by Stewart Lynch.
+You can report feature requests here but please check the Roadmap first: https://www.10xeditor.com/roadmap.htm

 To find out more or download 10x please visit www.10xeditor.com